Board-Bud/BoardBudDocs/README.md

 7. **Other Technologies:**

-- JWT (JSON Web Tokens): For implementing authentication and securing API endpoints.
 - Figma
 - Draw.io

+8. **Dependencies:**

+- JWT (JSON Web Tokens): For implementing authentication and securing API endpoints.
+- Axios: Axios is a popular JavaScript library used to make HTTP requests from browsers or Node.js.
+It simplifies the process of sending asynchronous HTTP requests to a server and handling the responses.
+Axios supports Promise-based syntax and provides a clean and easy-to-use interface for performing operations like GET, POST, PUT, and DELETE.
+- http-errors: used to create HTTP errors with a specific HTTP status code and error message.
+- cookie-parser: The cookie-parser middleware in Express.js simplifies the process of parsing and handling cookies in HTTP requests.

 ---